RetroMaximus/OverBlast-Alpha/README.md

 Recently fix but incase these errors show again.
 A lot of red messages when Overblast first starts indicating pattern or velocity default files are missing you should do the following.
-Click Create_New button to create temp defaults then close and reopen Overblast.
+Click Create_New button to create temp default files then close and reopen Overblast.

 Song Playlist -

-- All song playlist list items can not be managed only the first 16.
-Due to pages buttons.
-- Song playlist data will be overwritten if the page is changed.
-- Atoms in the song list items will change when not scrolled.
-Alwasy seams to be +2 items ahead.
 - EOS check box does not work.
 Not developed at all as of yet.
 - Pages (Prev) and [Next] buttons both work but does not change songlist items visually.
 - Pause song does not work.
 Only can stop and play from begining of the song.
 - Mixdown and Stems toggle not working.
 Not developed at all as of yet.
 - Export Song to Wave button is not working.
 Not developed at all as of yet.

 Sample Editor -

 - Trucate button can be buggy.

 Sequencer -